Makan Konaté: Persija Jakarta

 On 29 December 2021, Konaté return to Indonesia and signed one-year contract with Persija Jakarta for the 2021–22 Liga 1.
 On 11 January 2022, Konaté made his league debut by starting in a 1–2 loss against 2013 ISL champion Persipura Jayapura.
 And he also scored his first goal for the team, he scored in the 94th minute at Kapten I Wayan Dipta Stadium.
 On 14 February 2022, Konaté scored a brace for the club in a 3–3 draw over Persebaya Surabaya. and scored another brace for the club in a 0–4 win over Persikabo 1973 on 13 March 2022.

 On 16 June 2022, Konaté officially left Persija Jakarta.
 He has said goodbye by writing an emotional message on his personal Instagram account, Konaté appeared 14 times with Persija in the 2021–2022 season.
 He has proven himself to be a midfielder who is still blessed with a goal-scoring instinct.
 Konaté scored seven goals and two assists.
 However, he joined Persija only lasted half a season.

 RANS Nusantara

 Konaté was signed for RANS Nusantara to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against PSIS Semarang and he also scored his first goal for the team, he scored in the 85th minute at Jatidiri Stadium.
 On 10 September 2022, he scored RANS's opening goal in a 1–1 draw over Persik Kediri.
-His form in December saw him score two further goals in loses against Persis Solo (6–1), and loses against Persita Tangerang (4–1).
+His form in December saw him score two further goals in losses against Persis Solo (6–1), and losses against Persita Tangerang (4–1).

 On 25 January 2023, he scored in a 4–4 draw over Bali United.